Polurrian on the Lizard

 - The location: a prime, west-facing spot on the lovely Lizard peninsula, near the pretty harbours of Mullion and Porthleven

-- The facilities: cinema, games room, Elemis spa, indoor pool - plenty to keep you amused if the weather turns
+- There's an Elemis spa and indoor pool to keep all ages amused if the weather turns

-- The seaview family rooms are perfect for parents plus 1-2 children, and excellent value too (book them early!)
+- The villas are perfect for parents plus children, and good value too (book them early!)

 - We loved the Vista lounge, with deep sofas, a wood stove and lazy chairs looking out over shimmering seas